hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 ### 1. Check the current state of the DID document

-Given the DID Controller has a DID on PRISM Agent and that DID is published, he can resolve the DID document using short-form DID.
+Given the DID Controller has a DID on PRISM agent and that DID is published, he can resolve the DID document using short-form DID.

 ```bash
 curl --location --request GET 'http://localhost:8080/prism-agent/dids/{didRef}' \